Detecting Propaganda Techniques in Code-Switched Social Media Text: Introduction

-Significant research efforts have been dedicated to various code-switched tasks in the field of NLP, such as Language Identification, Named Entity Recognition (NER), POS Tagging, Sentiment Analysis, Question Answering, and Natural Language Inference (NLI) \citep{khanuja-etal-2020-gluecos, 9074205}.
+Significant research efforts have been dedicated to various code-switched tasks in the field of Natural Language Processing (NLP), such as Language Identification, Named Entity Recognition (NER), POS Tagging, Sentiment Analysis, Question Answering, and Natural Language Inference (NLI) \citep{khanuja-etal-2020-gluecos, 9074205, chen2022calcs, rizwan-etal-2020-hate}.
 However, there has been limited exploration in the domain of propaganda detection, particularly for low-resource languages.
 Previous work in this area has focused mainly on high-resource languages such as English, with propaganda detection on a document-level as both a binary-class and multi-class classification task \citep{barron2019proppy, rashkin2017truth}, as well as on a fragment-level for journalistic news articles \citep{da-san-martino-etal-2019-fine}.
-Our research marks the first attempt to address propaganda detection in code-switched low-resource languages on social media which has become vital to be able to detect these texts to create a healthier online environment.
+Our research represents the first attempt to address propaganda detection in code-switched low-resource languages on social media, which has become vital to be able to detect these texts to create a healthier online environment.
 However, we face several challenges in this task, including a lack of specific corpora, high-quality and reliable annotations, and fine-tuned models.
 Our approach aims to overcome these challenges by focusing on propaganda detection on social media platforms.

-We summarize the contributions of our work as follows: \begin{enumerate} \item We formulate a novel NLP task of detecting propaganda techniques in code-switched text. \item We construct and annotate a new corpus specifically for this task, comprising of 1030 code-switched texts in English and Roman Urdu.
-These texts are manually annotated with 20 propaganda techniques. \item We experiment with various monolingual, multilingual and cross-lingual models for this task and dataset and provide a comparative performance analysis. \end{enumerate}
+We can summarize the contributions of our work as follows: \begin{enumerate} \item We formulate the novel NLP task of detecting propaganda techniques in code-switched text. \item We construct and annotate a new corpus specifically for this task, comprising 1,030 code-switched texts in English and Roman Urdu.
+These texts are annotated at a fragment-level with 20 propaganda techniques. \item We experiment with various model classes, including monolingual, multilingual, cross-lingual models, and Large Language Models (LLMs), for this task and dataset and we provide a comparative performance analysis.